 - Official Transcripts: Applicants must submit transcripts from all colleges and universities attended, both at the undergraduate and graduate levels.
-Applicants to the M.A. and M.F.A. programs are expected to have completed an undergraduate degree.
-Applicants to the doctoral program are expected to have completed a master's degree before beginning work on the doctorate.
-In rare cases, applicants without a master's degree may be admitted, but will be expected to make up deficiencies.
+Applicants to the M.A. program are expected to have completed an undergraduate degree.
 Previous training and experience other than coursework will be considered.
 Online instructions for uploading transcripts (PDF format only).

 - Three letters of recommendation: To be most helpful, letters should be written by those qualified to judge the student's work for the Performance as Public Practice program, and should comment specifically on the student's aptitude for advanced work in their areas of interest.
 Each reference will receive instructions on how to submit his/her letter online to the Graduate School's secured web site.
 Only one letter is required from each reference.

 - Résumé of your relevant academic, professional, and creative credentials

 - Statement of Purpose: In a two-page statement, indicate specifically how our program might fit your needs and interests.
 Read the faculty bios and, if possible or appropriate, suggest faculty with whom you might like to work.
 M.A. applicants should provide a general sense of your area of interest.

 - Writing Samples: Applicants to the M.A. program should submit one writing sample that demonstrates their ability to conduct research and to write.
 We prefer samples 5-15 pages in length.
 For M.A. applicants, we recommend papers written for undergraduate research.
 Essays written for publication or non-academic settings are also appropriate.